kiriaze/kiriaze.github.io/src/pages/about.md

 ---

 {:.lead}
 Hello!
-My name is Constantine Kiriaze &amp; I am an experienced creative developer specializing in front-end web interactivity with a passion for creating memorable experiences.
+My name is Constantine Kiriaze &amp; I am a creative developer specializing in front-end web interactivity with a passion for creating memorable experiences.
 I focus on helping startups, entrepreneurs and organizations effectively connect with their audience through strategy driven innovation; allowing them to take control of their online presence with ease.

 I love working on challenging, experimental, beautiful and ambitious projects, ideally within a creative team made of passionate individuals.
 I strive to engineer and create great experiences for myself and those around me through best practices, innovative thinking and execution.